 All components will be conducted on the one occasion.

-Note: If a candidate fails to meet minimum standards of the Group Assessment Test or the Physical Fitness Test, they will not be permitted to proceed to the next stage of the competition.
+Note: If a candidate fails to meet minimum standards of the Group Assessment Test, they will not be permitted to proceed to the next stage of the competition.

 Online Personality Questionnaire.